reckel-jm/bibleref/README.md

 ## Features

-The following features are allready implemented (checked box) or a planned to be implemented (unchecked box):
+The following features are allready implemented:

-[x] Structures for referencing Bible verses
+- Structures for referencing Bible verses
+- Validation parsing (checks whether verse really exists)

+This is still going to be implemented:

-[x] Validation parsing (checks whether verse really exists) [ ] Validation parsing (checks whether chapter really exists) [ ] Parse reference from human languages
+- Validation parsing (checks whether chapter really exists)
+- Parse reference from human languages
-[ ] Export reference to human languages
+- Export reference to human languages